Rum is having a moment. Premium rum is a quickly growing category, while Food & Wine’s latest cover boldly declares “Born to Rum.”

 Don Papa can be enjoyed in some of Los Angeles’ best bars, including the Formosa, Shutters by the Sea, Conservatory, Broken Shaker, Saso, The Brig, Wabi on Rose, and Yamashiro.

-If you’d prefer to make a Don Papa cocktail at home – it makes an undeniably gorgeous addition to anyone’s home bar – you can purchase a bottle for around $39 at local retailers including Wally’s, Vendome, Pink Dot, Booze & Brews, Robert Burns Wines, and BevMo.
+If you’d prefer to make a Don Papa cocktail at home – the bottle makes an undeniably gorgeous addition to anyone’s home bar – you can purchase it for around $39 at local retailers including Wally’s, Vendome, Pink Dot, Booze & Brews, Robert Burns Wines, and BevMo.

 Like Garcia, my favorite way to drink Don Papa is on the rocks, over one large ice cube.
 It also mixes well.
 See below for a couple of recipes that go well with this premium Filipino rum.
 Cheers!